fivesqrd/fluent-frontier/README.md

 1. Teaser - a short piece of text displayed on the list of view of most email clients
 2. Logo - image displayed at the top of a message
 3. Title - heading inside the message body
-4. Paragraphs - sections of text seperated by decent helping of nothing
+4. Paragraphs - sections of text seperated by decent helping of space
 5. Numbers - highlight a numeric value with a caption
 6. Buttons - call to action button
 7. Segments - custom HTML to be displayed